rafael1856/ai-chatsql/README.md

 - `conversation_history`: This directory might contain logs or records of past conversations if this is a chatbot or similar application.

-- `data`: This directory contains data used by the application.
+- `data`: This directory contains sample data used by the application.
+    Clean_db.sql, realstatedb.sql and fill_db.sql are sql script to create and fillup RealSateDB.
     The `employees.sql.gz` file is a compressed SQL file, likely containing data about employees.
+    Realstatedata.txt and zillow-data.txt are text files containing data about real estate.

 - `logs`: This directory contains log files.
 The `app.log` file is a log file for the main application.